Join us to celebrate the Reproductive Health Access Network: 15 years & counting!

 |

-Nearly three years ago, we celebrated the 20th anniversary of mifepristone and looked back on the history of this medication and how it expanded the options available for those seeking abortion care.
+Nearly four years ago, we celebrated the 20th anniversary of mifepristone and looked back on the history of this medication and how it expanded the options available for those seeking abortion care.

 French researchers developed mifepristone (also known as RU-486) in the 1980s to be taken with misoprostol for medication abortion care.
 Despite the outcry of anti-abortion activists, it was approved for use in France in 1988.
 In the United States, however, it was a very different story, as the FDA banned the importation of mifepristone in 1989.
 The manufacturer of mifepristone, Roussel-Uclaf, also banned mifepristone distribution in the United States and refused to supply it to researchers investigating the drug’s other possible health benefits.